Exact Lagrangian tori in symplectic Milnor fibers constructed with fillings: Constructing infinitely many distinct Lagrangian Tori in Milnor fibers

 \section{Constructing infinitely many distinct Lagrangian Tori in Milnor fibers}

-Let $f: \C^{n+1} \rightarrow \C$ be a holomorphic function such that $f(0)=0$, $df|_0=0$ and $df\neq 0$ on $B_r(0)\backslash \{0\}$ for a sufficiently small $r$.
+Let $f: \C^{n+1} \rightarrow \C$ be a holomorphic function such that $f(0)=0$, $df|_0=0$ and $df\neq 0$ on $B_r(0)\backslash \{0\}$ for a sufficiently small $r\in \mathbb{R}$.
 An \textbf{isolated hypersurface singularity} at $0$ is the equivalence class of the germ of such a holomorphic function $f$, up to bi-holomorphic changes of coordinates that fix $0$.
 For an isolated hypersurface singularity $f$, the \textbf{Milnor fiber} of $f$ is the smooth manifold

-for suitable choices of $\delta,$ and $\epsilon_{\delta}$ which depends on our choice of $\delta$.
-Milnor proved that $M_f$ is independent of choices~\cite{Milnor}.
+for suitable choices of $\delta>0$ and $\e_{\delta}>0$ which depends on our choice of $\delta$.
+Milnor proved that $M_f$ is independent of the aforementioned choices~\cite{Milnor}.
 As the intersection of a hypersurface with a ball, the Milnor fiber has an exact symplectic structure inherited from $(\C^{n+1}, d(\frac{i}{4}\sum_{i=0}^n (z_id\bar{z_i} \wedge \bar{z_i}dz_i))$.
-Furthermore the negative Liouville flow given by is the gradient flow of $h(x)$ with respect to the standard K\"{a}hler metric.
+Furthermore, the negative Liouville flow is given by the gradient flow of $h(x)$ with respect to the standard K\"{a}hler metric.
 Choose a cut-off function

 for some $A\in GL_{n+1}(\C)$.
 Then,